AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__(uniprot)
 ```

-query the uniprot API for isoform data not all proteins have isoforms and there will be warnings if none are found
+query the UniProt API for isoform data, not all proteins have isoforms and there will be warnings if none are found

 **Arguments**: